traderres/webClass/learnAngular/lessons/lesson09b_loadingData_approaches.md

 - The entire page view \*WAITS\* for the REST call to resolve
 - No spinner
 <br>
-NOTE: This approach is considered a fucking bad practice
+NOTE: This approach is a really fucking bad practice

 <br>